sickozell/SickoCV/README.md

 #### - Detailed instructions:
 Connect CVs or audio sources to IN1 and IN2, mono or stereo signals can be independently used.
 PHASE switches invert the sign of input signals.
-MIX knob sets the crossfade level between the inputs.
+MIX knob sets the crossfade level of the inputs.

 **MIX MOD section**
 Connecting MIX MOD CV input enables mix modulation.
 ATNV knob attenuverts CV input.